edmundsj/hardsync/README.md

 - Add verilog target
 - Add VHDL target
 - Add support for default values in contract, make these optional kwargs with defaults
+- [DONE] Add "ping"-based auto-discovery of serial devices (require runtime pass-in)
+- [DONE] Support for user-defined type mappings, clean syntax for this
+	- [DONE] Add function to get all the types used and verify they are all defined
+	- [DONE] Add tests to verify this functionality
+- [DONE] Add tests for zero-length requests and responses, ensure void declarations are generated
+- [DONE] Fix bugs in generated device arduino code
+- [DONE] Move exchange to top-level of contract
+- [DONE] Fix code generation so that it generates in the current directory, not the module directory.
+- [DONE] Publish package to PyPi
+- [DONE] Add generated client-side code
+- [DONE] Add "ping" default request/response to firmware + client code
+- [DONE] Add Getting started flow for how to actually use it
+- [DONE] Add "Channel" class to allow users to override baud rate, serial number
 - [DONE] Add a hash of the `hardsync` codebase in a comment in all generated code for complete traceability
 - [DONE] Add the version number of hardsync used to generate files in a comment
 - [DONE] Replace exceptions with ERROR logging on receiving a ErrorResponse